Note

 Including strings that represent categories often calls for much data preparation.
 In particular categories may appear with many morphological variants, when they have been manually input, or assembled from diverse sources.

-Including such a column in a learning pipeline as a standard categorical colum leads to categories with very high cardinalities and can loose information on which categories are similar.
+Including such a column in a learning pipeline as a standard categorical colum leads to categories with very high cardinalities and can lose information on which categories are similar.

 Here we look at a dataset on wages [1] where the column Employee Position Title contains dirty categories.

 We investigate encodings to include such compare different categorical encodings for the dirty column to predict the Current Annual Salary, using gradient boosted trees.
-For this purpose, we use the dirty-cat library ( https://dirty-cat.github.io ).
+For this purpose, we use the skrub library ( https://skrub-data.org ).

 The data¶